dinhdiep/MONOD2/README.md

 The model related files

-1. List of features.
-The final ensemble model have 154 unique features only: final.marker.list.txt
+1. The final ensemble model have 154 unique features only: `final.marker.list.txt`
-2. Saved Rdata of the final model: final.ensemble.model.Rdata
+2. Saved Rdata of the final model: `final.ensemble.model.Rdata`